-- 1.2 Executive Management Team members report directly to the City Manager and include the Finance Director, Community Development Director, Parks and Public Works Director, Human Resources Director, Police Chief, Information Technology Director, and City Recorder. - 1.3 First Tier Managers report to a department director and include Police Captain, Parks and Recreation Manager, Public Works Operations Manager, Building Division Manager, and Accountant/Finance Supervisor. - 1.4 Second Tier Managers report to a first tier manager and include the Police Office Manager and Police Lieutenants. - 1.5 Non-Covered Positions This Plan shall not cover anyone in a temporary position, in a position covered by a collective bargaining agreement, or anyone with an individual employment agreement.
+- 1.2 Executive Management Team members report directly to the City Manager and include the Finance Director, Community Development Director, Parks and Public Works Director, Human Resources Director, Police Chief, Information Technology Director, and City Recorder. - 1.3 First Tier Managers report to a department director and include Police Captain, Parks and Recreation Manager, Public Works Operations Manager, Building Division Manager, Principal Planner, and Accountant/Finance Supervisor. - 1.4 Second Tier Managers report to a first tier manager and include the Police Office Manager, Police Lieutenants, and Park/Public Works Supervisor. - 1.5 Confidential Employee is an employee classified as a confidential employee under ORS 243.650. - 1.6 Non-Covered Positions This Plan shall not cover anyone in a temporary position, in a position covered by a collective bargaining agreement, or anyone with an individual employment agreement.